rwxrob/config/README.md

 [![GoDoc](https://godoc.org/github.com/rwxrob/config?status.svg)](https://godoc.org/github.com/rwxrob/config)
 [![License](https://img.shields.io/badge/license-Apache2-brightgreen.svg)](LICENSE)

-This `config` Bonzai branch is for managing any configuration as YAML/JSON using industry standards for local configuration and caching.
+This `config` Bonzai branch is for safely managing any configuration as single, local YAML/JSON using industry standards for local configuration.
 Use it to add a `config` subcommand to any other Bonzai command, or to your root Bonzai tree (`z`).
+All commands that use `config` that are composed into a single binary, no matter where in the tree, will use the same local config file even though the position within the file will be qualified by the tree location.

 ## Install